The Energy and Natural Resources Law Institute is a leading postgraduate energy and natural resources school based in London, offering:

 - Andrew Clarke, General Counsel, Esso UK Limited

-- Sam Dunkley, General Counsel, Oil and Gas UK
+- Sam Dunkley, former General Counsel, Oil and Gas UK

 - Miriam Greenwood, Partner, SPARK Advisory Partners Limited Banking